Communist Party of India (Marxist)

-The Communist Party of India (Marxist) (abbreviated as CPI(M)) is a communist political party in India.
+The Communist Party of India (Marxist) (abbr.
+CPI(M)) is a Marxist–Leninist political party in India.
 It is the largest communist party in India in terms of membership and electoral seats, and one of the six national parties of India.
 The party was founded through a splitting from the Communist Party of India in 1964; the CPI(M) quickly became the dominant faction.

 The 34 years of CPI(M)-led Left Front rule in West Bengal was the longest-serving democratically elected communist-led government in the world.
-It emerged as the third largest party of the parliament in the 2004 national election.
-Presently, CPI(M) is a part of ruling alliances in two states - the LDF in Kerala, which it leads, and the SPA in Tamil Nadu.
-It also has representation in the legislative assemblies of seven states.
+It emerged as the third-largest party of the parliament in the 2004 national election.
+Currently, CPI(M) has representation in the legislative assemblies of eight states.

 The All-India Party Congress is the supreme authority of the CPI(M).
 However, during the time between two party congresses, the Central Committee is the highest decision-making body.
 The Central Committee shall elect from among its members a Polit Bureau including the General Secretary.
 The Polit Bureau carries on the work of the Central Committee between its two sessions and has the right to take political and organisational decisions in between two meetings of the Central Committee.

-CPI(M) had a total income of ₹1,620,000,000 in fiscal year 2021–22.
+CPI(M) had a total income of ₹1.62 billion in fiscal year 2021–22.
 The party reported zero funding from electoral bonds.

 Name

-CPI(M) is officially known as भारत की कम्युनिस्ट पार्टी (मार्क्सवादी) [ISO] in Hindi, but it is often known as मार्क्सवादी कम्युनिस्ट पार्टी (ISO, abbreviated MaKaPa) in press and media circles.
+CPI(M) is officially known as ISO in Hindi, but it is often known as ISO, abbreviated MaKaPa, in press and media circles.
 During its initial years after the split, the party was often referred to by different names such as 'Left Communist Party' or 'Communist Party of India (Left)'.
 The party has used the name 'Left' because CPI people were dubbed 'rightist' in nature for their support of the Congress-Nehru regime.
 During the Kerala Legislative Assembly elections of 1965, the party adopted the name 'Communist Party of India (Marxist)'.
 It also applied to obtain its election symbol from the Election Commission of India.